Search

 BT25-100

 60 days.
 Beta vulgaris.
 Open Pollinated.
 Detroit Supreme Beet.
-The plant produces good yields of globe shaped dark red beets.
-This is an improved version of the Detroit Dark Red Beets with higher yields.
+The plant produces good yields of globe-shaped, dark-red beets.
+This is an improved version of the Detroit Dark Red Beet, prized for smoother, globe-shaped roots with deep blood-red flesh, better disease resistance, more uniform growth, and a reduced tendency to become woody.
 The beet has blood red flesh.
 The beets do not get woody, so perfect for canning and pickling.
+Perfect for salads and pickling.
 The glossy green medium tops make tangy boiling greens.
 It will grow even under adverse weather conditions, even in hot weather.
-Perfect for salads and pickling.
-Developed by Alf Christianson Seed Company.
-An excellent choice for home gardens, farmer's markets, and market growers.
+Heat Tolerant.
+It was developed by Alf Christianson Seed Company.
+An excellent choice for home gardens, Farmer's Markets, and market growers.
 A variety from the USA.
 Disease Resistant: DM.

 $3.00 $2.50